loighic/loighic.github.io/_pages/macro/pt3b/fed_2.md

 > **Bond**: A loan that includes an agreement to pay a fixed amount until the end of the loan period.

-Here is a description of a bond that Mississippi State University made available to investors in 1981 to raise money for building some student housing.
+Here is a description of a 40 year bond that Mississippi State University made available to investors in 1981 to raise money for building student housing.

 <div class="container">